brostidi1303/Intern_Test/README.md

 # Currency-Exchange
 Currency exchange app displays real-time currency rates.
-This is an Android app developed in Kotlin using Android Studio, focusing on creating a polished user experience with a modern and intuitive GUI, providing a currency converter to convert more than 150 currencies implemented in MVVM Architecture.
+This is an Android app developed in Kotlin using Android Studio, focusing on creating a complete user experience with a modern and intuitive GUI, providing a currency converter with default currency EUR to convert more than 150 currencies implemented in MVVM Architecture.

 ## Features:
 - Display real-time currency rates.
-- Use the API generated directly from https://exchangeratesapi.io/
+- Use the API generated directly from https://exchangeratesapi.io/ (Due to API limitations, only EUR to other currencies can be converted.)
 - Provide a currency converter to convert over 150 currencies.
 - User-friendly Interface: Experience smooth and intuitive user interface, ensuring ease of use.